|

 your dishes an old-fashioned appeal.

-3 nutmegs, crushed with a rolling pin
+Kitchen Pepper 3 nutmegs, crushed with a rolling pin2 Tbs (30 ml) black peppercorns

 2 Tbs (30 ml) anise seed